inko-lang/inko/docs/source/index.md

 # Introduction

+!!! info
+    This manual is for the `master` branch of Inko, and may cover unreleased changes or features.

 Welcome to the Inko manual.
 The manual contains a wide range of topics, such as guides for beginners, the internals of the virtual machine, how to contribute to Inko, and more.
 The manual assumes you have prior experience working with